Difference Between Humidity and Relative Humidity

 Humidity vs Relative humidity

-Humidity is a terminology referring to the water vapour that is present in the air.
-It regulates the earth’s heat and keeps the living beings survive without any complications.
+Humidity is a terminology referring to the water vapour in the air.
+It regulates the earth’s heat and keeps living beings surviving without complications.

 In simpler words, it is due to the humidity that we sweat and not because of the surrounding heat.
-More importantly, places close to the sea and water body are considered more humid than the continental locations.
+More importantly, places close to the sea and water bodies are considered more humid than continental locations.

 Continental Locations: These are the places that are landlocked and are not near any water body.

-It can also be observed that the places near the seashore, called as Tropical locations are prone to have a moderate temperature.
-At the same time, the continental locations have an extreme temperature.
+It can also be observed that the places near the seashore, called Tropical locations, are prone to moderate temperatures.
+At the same time, the continental locations have extreme temperatures.

-In the context of humidity, many related terminologies are used in determining the temperature and weather forecast.
+In humidity, many related terminologies are used in determining the temperature and weather forecast.
 One of the most common terms is Relative Humidity.

 Comparison Table